kosperera/devcontainers/az-functions-dotnetcore/README.md

 Develop azure functions in C#.
 This definition includes:
 - .NET Core 3.1 SDK and runtime
-- Azure Functions SDK with Core Tools
+- Azure Functions SDK with Core Tools - runtime v3
-- [Azure Tools extensions][ms-azure-vscode-extensions] for VS Code, and
+- Azure SDK and CLI tools
-- [Azurite Emulator][azurite-docs] as for Azure Storage Emulator
+- [Azurite][azurite-docs] as for Azure Storage Emulator

 ## Requirements
 You will want to have a look at the [minimal set of tools to get started][devcontainers-requirements].
 This definition requires followings: